o3de/o3de-multiplayersample/Docker/README.md

 * **amd64/o3de-mps-unified** : The unified game/server launcher
 * **amd64/o3de-mps-server** : The server launcher
 * **amd64/o3de-mps-headless** : The headless server launcher (Does not require GPU acceleration)

+# Deploying the Docker image
+The Docker image can be published to any docker container registry and deployed on any Linux operating system that supports Docker.